Einat Kalisch-Rotem

-Einat Kalisch-Rotem (עינת קליש-רותם; born 3 September 1970) is an Israeli urban planner and politician who served as mayor of Haifa from 2018 to 2024.
+Einat Kalisch-Rotem (עינת קליש-רותם; born 3 September 1970, Haifa) is an Israeli urban planner and politician who served as mayor of Haifa from 2018 to 2024.
 She was the first female mayor to lead any of the three major cities in Israel.

-Biography
+Early life and career

 Kalisch was born, raised, and educated in Haifa.
 Her father, Avraham, was a researcher and lecturer at the Technion's material engineering department, and at the Shmuel Na'am institution.
 As a youth, she studied at the Alliance All Israel Friends high school, where she was active in the student council.
 During her military service, Kalisch served in the Israeli Air Force as a research diagnostician.
 Her brother died at the age of 19 from cancer, and a year later, her mother died of cancer at 54.

 In 1995, Kalisch earned her Bachelor's in Architecture from the Technion, and in 2001, she earned her Master's in Urban Planning from the Technion.
 In 2007, she completed her PhD in Urban Planning from ETH Zurich in Switzerland.
 From 1996-2012, she taught at Tel Aviv University and at the Technion.

 In the year 2012, Kalisch established the "Metvah Eroni" firm for planning cities and regions, together with architect Yael Sion-Geist.
 The firm continues its professional activities under the management of Sion-Geist after Kalisch became mayor of Haifa in October 2018.
 The company prepared the outline plans for the development of Majdal Shams, Yarka, and Kibbutz Meirav.
 She won an award and a commendation for a project proposal she submitted to the High Line in Manhattan.
 In 2004, she hosted and produced several programs of "House Stories - The Development of Architecture in Tel Aviv", for the Teva HaHavid channel.

 In 2007, she won a prize from the Ministry of Environmental Protection's Green Building competition's "restoration of existing textures and the built environment" category.
 In the year 2010, Kalisch won the prize in the "Reusing the water towers" category in the competition held by the Council for Conservation of Heritage Sites in Israel and the Bezalel Academy of Arts and Design.